daniel5151/gdbstub/README.md

 - Improve packet-parsing infrastructure
     - Macros can be clever, but sometimes, they can be _too_ clever...
 - Improve multiprocess / multi-thread / multi-core support?
-- Re-architect internals to remove `alloc` dependency (for lower-end embedded targets)
-  - The current `gdbstub` implementation clearly separates packet parsing and command execution, and uses intermediate allocations to store structured command data.
-Interleaving packet parsing and command execution would remove the need for these intermediate allocations, at the expense of potentially less clear code...
-  - Would require users to allocate packet buffers themselves

 ## Using `gdbstub` on bare-metal hardware

-While the target use-case for `gdbstub` is emulation, the crate is `no_std` compatible (albeit with a dependency on `alloc`), which means it _should_ be possible to use in embedded contexts as well.
+While the target use-case for `gdbstub` is emulation, the crate is `no_std` compatible, which means it _should_ be possible to use `gdbstub` implement a `Target` which uses low-level trap instructions + context switching to debug bare-metal code.

-At the moment, this is not a "first-class" use-case, and has not been tested.
-Please let me know if you've had any success using `gdbstub` on actual hardware!
+If you happen to stumble across this crate and use it on bare-metal hardware, please let me know!